Lightstreamer/Lightstreamer-example-DynamoDB-adapter-kotlin/README.md

 ![Infrastructure](infrastructure.png)<br>

-The Demo simulates a basic departure flight monitor with a few rows which represent information on flights departing from a hypothetical airport.
+The Demo simulates a basic departures board with a few rows which represent information on flights departing from a hypothetical airport.
-The data are simulated in the back-end and retrieved from an [Amazon DynamoDB](https://aws.amazon.com/en/dynamodb/) data source.
+The data are simulated with a random generator provided in this project and writed in two [Amazon DynamoDB](https://aws.amazon.com/en/dynamodb/) tables.

 As an example of a client using this adapter, you may refer to the [Lightstreamer - DynamoDB Demo - Web Client](https://github.com/Lightstreamer/Lightstreamer-example-DynamoDB-client-javascript) and view the corresponding [Live Demo](https://demos.lightstreamer.com/DynamoDBDemo/).